EnriqueMF/doorbell-ai-detection/README.md

 ### Data Augmentation Techniques

-To achieve robust doorbell detection in real-world conditions, we implement data augmentation strategies during model training.
+To achieve robust doorbell detection in real-world conditions, the system implements data augmentation strategies during model training.
 These techniques modify the original doorbell audio to create a diverse training dataset that simulates various environmental conditions:

 #### 1. Pitch Shifting